-The weight and probative value of statutory declarations is determined by the general rules applied by the Office to the assessment of such evidence.
-In particular, both the capacity of the person giving the evidence and the relevance of such evidence to the particular case must be taken into account.
-For further details on the weight and probative value of affidavits, see the Guidelines, Part C, Opposition, Section 6, Proof of Use.
+The weight and probative value of statutory declarations is determined by the general rules the Office applies when assessing such evidence.
+In particular, both the capacity of the person giving the evidence and its relevance to the particular case must be taken into account.
+For further details on the weight and probative value of affidavits, see the Guidelines, Part C, Opposition, Section 7, Proof of use.